isakpulkki/15PuzzleSolver/docs/specification.md

-# Specification document
+# Specification Document

-This aim of this project is to implement a GUI program, where the user can play the 15 Puzzle game, and click a button to show the optimal moves step by step to solve it.
+The goal of this project is to create a GUI program that allows the user to play the 15 Puzzle game using mouse input and possibility to shuffle the board.
+Additionally, the program will provide a button to display the optimal moves required to solve the Puzzle with Iterative Deepening A* algorithm using pattern database as heuristics.

 I am also capable of programming in Java and can also do the peer reviews for those projects.
 I am a student for  bachelor’s in computer science.
 Documentation is done using Markdown.

-## Algorithms and time complexity
+## Algorithms and Time Complexity

-The program will use IDA* algorithm to solve the optimal path and the progam wil be programmed by Python.
-The heuristic function the program should use is Manhattan distance.
-For data structures, the program could use map for storing the nodes visited and a stack to to manage stages of the recursion.
+The program will utilize Python and IDA* algorithm with heuristics to discover the optimal solution to the n-puzzle problem.
+Initially, the heuristic function chosen was Manhattan distance and linear conflicts.
+However, due to the full pattern database's size for the 15 puzzle, the program will employ the additive pattern database.
+The pattern builder will adopt a double-ended queue and hashmaps for nodes storage.

-The programs worst case scenario for time complexity should be O(b<sup>d</sup>), since the algorithm is ultimately doing breadth-first-search and the space should be O(d), where d is the depth the algorithm is on.
+The worst-case scenario for time complexities of the additive pattern databases and IDA* algorithms should be O(b<sup>d</sup>) since the algorithm is essentially performing breadth-first search, where 'b' denotes the branching factor.
+The space complexity should be O(d), where d is the algorithm's depth.

 ## Sources